Kathmandu, Pokhara and Safari – the medieval villages, mountains and safari

 Kathmandu, Pokhara, and Safari: The best of Nepal tours.
 Discover the cultural significance of Kathmandu and the monuments surrounding the Kathmandu Valley, which are listed as World Heritage Sites by UNESCO.
 Then, visit Pokhara, in front of the Annapurna massif, and the Chitwan National Park, one of Asia’s most important natural parks.

-In continuity, drive to Patan, one of the three medieval cities of Kathmandu Valley and one of the World Heritage sites among the seven World Heritage sites of Kathmandu Valley, located 7-kilometres southwest of Kathmandu.
-The city known as Lalitpur, the City of Arts, was a renowned Buddhist centre in Asia and has four Ashoka-built Stupas and a multitude of miniature stupas, monasteries, viharas and temples.
+In continuation, drive to Patan, one of the three medieval cities of Kathmandu valley and one of the World Heritage sites among the seven World Heritage sites of Kathmandu valley, located 7 kilometres south-west of Kathmandu.
+The city of Lalitpur, the City of Arts, was a renowned Buddhist centre in Asia, with four Ashok-built stupas and a multitude of miniature stupas, monasteries, viharas, and temples.
 At Patan, we visit its Durbar Square, the Golden Temple, Thousand Buddha, and its museum, among other sites, which explain Buddhism and Hinduism in extensive labels within the living traditions and context.

-We finalise with the tour and ride a rickshaw and roll through its old city market centre, the Ason Bazaar, seeing what the Nepalese people buy and sell in their daily run.
+Finalise with a tour and a rickshaw ride through the old city market centre, the Ason Bazaar, seeing what the Nepalese people buy and sell in their daily lives.

-Then visit the Boudhanath, the largest Buddhist shrine in South Asia.
+Then visit the Boudhanath, the largest Buddhist shrine in the Kathmandu Valley.
 This ancient Chorten was built in the 5th century A.D. by King Manadeva.
-A series of three terraces lead up through water, fire and air segments to the pinnacle, symbolic of space and the highest spiritual attainment.
+A series of three terraces leads up through water, fire and air segments to the pinnacle, symbolic of space and the highest spiritual attainment.
 The whole is surrounded by a circle of shops which form a small Tibet.
-Lord Buddha’s four pairs of eyes flash vividly into the cardinal directions, radiating the message of Mahayana Buddhism, known as Lamaism in Sikkim, Ladakh, Bhutan and Tibet.
+Lord Buddha’s four pairs of eyes flash vividly in the cardinal directions, radiating the message of Mahayana Buddhism, known as Lamaism in Sikkim, Ladakh, Bhutan and Tibet.

-Then we take a 13-kilometres drive to Bhaktapur, east of Kathmandu.
-Its original name is Bhadgaon, or the village of Devotees, one of Kathmandu Valley’s living museums.
-Bhaktapur is filled with the 55-windowed Royal Palace, the Palace of the Kumari, the temple of Taleju, the temple of Pashupati, the main square of Taumadhi Tole, Nyatapola Temple (the most imposing the tallest such architecture in all of Nepal), the temple of Akash Bhairab (the second most important temple of Bhadgaon), the Dha Hateya and the Square of the Potters.
+In the afternoon, take a 13-kilometre drive to Bhaktapur, east of Kathmandu.
+Its original name is Bhadgaon, or the village of Devotees, which is one of the living museums of Kathmandu Valley.
+Bhaktapur is filled with the 55-windowed Royal Palace, the Palace of the Kumari, the temple of Taleju, the temple of Pashupati, the main square of Taumadhi Tole, Nyatapola Temple (the most imposing and tallest such architecture in all of Nepal), the temple of Akash Bhairab (the second most important temple of Bhadgaon), the Dha Hateya and the Square of the Potters.
 UNESCO recognises Bhaktapur as a World Heritage Site.

-After the visit, we leave by road in the direction of Nagarkot, at an altitude of 2,100m and 32 kilometres east of Kathmandu or 19 kilometres northeast of Bhaktapur.
+After the visit, drive to Nagarkot, located at an altitude of 2,100m and 32 kilometres east of Kathmandu or 19 kilometres northeast of Bhaktapur.
 Nagarkot is one of the most beautiful hill resort areas to enjoy sunrises and Mountain Range views, from the Langtang to Everest.

 210km – 6hrs drive.